 Just how much chronic back pain are GP surgeries seeing day in, day out?
 In most cases, commonly, the cause of back pain has been cited as muscle strains or sprains.
-These are best approached with initial treatment, including physical therapy or osteopathy.
+These are best approached with initial treatment.
+Initial treatment includes physical therapy or osteopathy.

 Is osteopathy the best treatment for back pain?

 The diagnosis of sciatica and its management varies within and between countries.
 (1) The radiating leg pain and related disabilities make this condition highly impactful on quality of life.
 Exact data on the incidence and prevalence of sciatica is lacking.
 In general an estimated 5%-10% of patients with low back pain have sciatica.
 (2)

 What is osteopathy?

 There are four main principles of osteopathy: